 Co-opted Governors (appointed by the governing body) –

-Mark Flynn (Chair of Governors, Member of Standards Committee & Safeguarding Governor) - appointed 17th May 2016 for a 4 year term.
+Dr. Mark Flynn (Chair of Governors, Member of Standards Committee & Designated Safeguarding Governor) - appointed 17th May 2016 for a 4 year term.

-Clare Lucas (Chair of Resource Management Committee, Chair of Standards Committee & Member of Performance Management Committee) - appointed 17th May 2016 for a 4 year term.
+Clare Lucas (Chair of Resource Management Committee, Member of Standards Committee & Member of Performance Management Committee) - appointed 17th May 2016 for a 4 year term.

-Kate Britt (Member of Teaching & Learning Committee, Member of Performance Management Committee & SEN, LAC & Anti-Bullying Governor) - appointed 13th December 2016 for a 4 year term.
+Kate Britt (Member of Performance Management Committee & SEND, LAC & Anti-Bullying Governor) - appointed 13th December 2016 for a 4 year term.

 LA Governor (appointed by the Local Authority) –

 Governors who have resigned during the last 12 months:

 Alan Watson (Local Authority) - appointed 17th June 2015 for a 4 year term.
 Resigned from Governor position July 2017.